SirBlobman/Cauldron-Old/README.md

 3) Setup the workspace: `gradlew setupCauldron`
 4) Build jars/binaries: `gradlew buildPackages`

-Note: all binaries will be in distributions folder
+Note: all binaries will be in the `distributions` folder

 ## Profiling
 We use YourKit as our Java Profiler.